drexelwireless/dyse-rfswitch-controller/README.md

       `cd
       git clone git@github.com:drexelwireless/dyse-rfswitch-controller.git`

-2. Set a cron job to start the controllers on startup, if using 2 antennas, use startup2ralas.sh
+2. Set a cron job to start the controller on startup

         % Make sure the startup script can be executed chmod +x /home/pi/dyse-rfswitch-controller/startup.sh